plenoptic-org/plenoptic/docs/tutorials/advanced/Synthesis_extensions.md

 po.synth.mad_competition.display_mad_image(new_mad, iteration=10)
 ```

-See the [documentation](../../synthesis.md) for more description of how the synthesis objects are structured to get ideas for how else to modify them, but some good methods to over-write include (note that not every object uses each of these methods): `setup`, `_check_convergence`, and `objective_function` (for more serious changes to initialization, probably better to start with `setup`).
+See the [synthesis design page](../../synthesis.md) for more description of how the synthesis objects are structured to get ideas for how else to modify them, but some good methods to over-write include (note that not every object uses each of these methods): `setup`, `_check_convergence`, and `objective_function`.
 For a more serious change, you could also overwrite `synthesis` and `_optimizer_step` (and possibly `_closure`) to really change how synthesis works.
-See `po.synth.MetamerCTF` for an example of how to do this.
+See {class}`MetamerCTF <plenoptic.synthesize.metamer.MetamerCTF>` for an example of how to do this.